Annotald/annotald/README.md

 ## Using Annotald

 Annotald currently has very little documentation.
-This is one of the goals of the stable version.
+Improving this situation is one of the goals of the stable version.
 In the meantime, look at the `manual.txt` file for instructions, and at the `treedrawing/settings.js` file for an example of how Annotald is configured.

 ## License